Whistleblower Law Overview

 What Is Whistleblower Law?

 A whistleblower is a person who exposes or reports illegal or unethical activity.
 An employee whistleblower reporting a violation of the law by his or her own employer is sometimes met with retaliation in the form of discharge or discrimination.
 Frequently, violations of the law and public hazards caused by employers go unreported because employees fear they will be punished for reporting the violations.
-For this reason, laws at both the state and federal level have been developed to protect whistleblowers who speak out against illegal activity.
+For this reason, legislators have created laws at both the state and federal level to protect whistleblowers who speak out against illegal activity.

 Federal Law and Whistleblowers

 Many federal laws contain provisions that protect employees who report unsafe or illegal conditions at work.
 The Occupational Safety and Health Administration (OSHA) administers the employee whistleblower protection provisions of many different statutes.
-Employees can file a complaint through OSHA if they have been discriminated or retaliated against for reporting a variety of illegal conduct, including:
+Employees can file a complaint through OSHA if they face discrimination or retaliation related to reporting a variety of illegal conduct:

 - Workplace safety or health hazards in violation of the Occupational Safety and Health Act